Filippo-Venturini/asmd23-public-03-LLM/README.md

 > "Given this implementation, write me JUnit tests cases for test all the methods of this class"

-The code generated can be found at the following path *testing/Test*.
+The code generated can be found at the following path *testing.Test*.

 After this first prompt the tests generated were enough to cover all the main functions of the implementation such as: Empty, Single, Join and Cut.